-Data Sources for GIS in Water Resources

-Synopsis of Class 4, GIS in Water Resources, Fall 2011
+Data Sources for GIS in Water Resources Synopsis of Class 4, GIS in Water Resources, Fall 2013

 GIS is all about working with data and maps, so it's important to know where to obtain this information.
-A number of repositories of GIS data have been established at the national level in the United States, in Texas, Utah and Nebraska, and for the world.
-ArcGIS Online offers a new way of finding maps as well as data that you may find helpful for your studies in this class.
+A number of repositories of GIS data have been established at the national level in the United States, in Texas, Utah and for the world.
+ArcGIS Online offers a new way of finding maps and data services that you may find helpful for your studies in this class.
 This synopsis is accompanied by a separate document that lists data sources and provides internet links to them, so the scope of this synopsis is confined to a brief description of some of the key information sets that we will work with.
 There are many other information sources that you may find as you do research for your term projects.
-If you find an information source that you think would be helpful to others in the class, it would be helpful if you could make a map that illustrates this information source, and post your map into the class GIS in Water Resources Group in ArcGIS Online so that other students in the class could be informed about this information source as well.
+If you find an information source that you think would be helpful to others in the class, it would be helpful if you could make a map that illustrates this information source, and post your map into ArcGIS Online so that other students in the class could be informed about this information source as well.
 When you do this, please let your instructor know about that so that we can highlight additional information sources as they emerge during the semester.